amplience/dc-extension-bynder/docs/FAQs.md

 - Q. Can I reorder Assets in a Content Item?

 A. Yes.
-Youc an drag-and-drop an Asset from one location to another.
+You can drag-and-drop an Asset from one location to another.

 ## Hosting

 - Q. Can I fork this extension so I have full control?

 A. Yes.
-Full details are available on the [HOSTING.md](HOSTING.md) document.
+Full details are available in the [HOSTING.md](HOSTING.md) document.